catseye/toolshelf/README.markdown

 3. Run `source bootstrap-toolshelf.sh`.
 4. Follow the instructions given to you by the script.

-Now, when you want to "install" a package that `toolshelf` knows about, for example `catseye/yucca`, you simply type
+Now, when you want to "install" a package that `toolshelf` can handle, for example `catseye/yucca`, you simply type

     toolshelf dock catseye/yucca